 “The v18.0 releases, that leverage the feedback received by the worldwide user base of the VI-grade solutions, feature an impressive set new capabilities and usability enhancements,” says Roberto De Vecchi, Development Manager, VI-grade.
 “We are confident that the new release will provide significant added value to our existing customers.”

-Marburg, Apr 13th, 2017 – VI-grade today announced that Volvo Car Corporation upgraded the revolutionary motion platform named DiM® (Driver in Motion) designed by VI-grade and engineered and manufactured by Saginomiya, already in use at their premises in Torslanda, Sweden, with the newly developed active seat and belts from VI-grade.
+Marburg, Apr 13th, 2017 – VI-grade today announced that Volvo Car Corporation upgraded the revolutionary motion platform named DiM® (Driver in Motion), already in use at their premises in Torslanda, Sweden, with the newly developed active seat and belts from VI-grade.